Marek Lieberberg: Xavier Naidoo

 Naidoo's selection for the 2016 Eurovision Song Contest (ESC) sparked reactions, particularly over the content of his songs, with one in which he used the label "Baron Deadschild" to describe the German-Jewish Rothschild family and another that led critics to accuse him of linking homosexuality with pedophilia.
 Naidoo had previously been called upon to stay distant from the Reichsbürger organisation.
 Under those controversial circumstances, the ESC withdrew Naidoo from the event due to allegations of antisemitism and homophobia, a few days after his selection in late November 2015, leaving Lieberberg "shocked" by the "hypocrisy" and "blind hatred" that erupted, given that the two had worked together for more than 20 years.
 A few days after the musician's disinvitation, Lieberberg had his page published in the Frankfurter Allgemeine Zeitung, titled "Menschen für Xavier Naidoo" (lit.
 'People for Xavier Naidoo'), which listed 121 people who had expressed their support for him, including Andreas Gabalier, Mario Adorf, Delay, Jan Josef Liefers, and Til Schweiger.
 He nevertheless viewed Naidoo's "controversial appearance" among the Reichsbürger group in Berlin as "certainly ambivalent".
 Lieberberg called the ESC a "big, inflated nothingness, a European carnival without any significance for the music world" and added that "no relevant artist" had participated in the event "for decades".
 He asserted that Naidoo "is neither anti-Semite nor homophobic".
 However, in December 2015, a line in Naidoo's latest song that says, "Muslims wear the new yellow badge", prompted Lieberberg to respond, "I evaluate this statement as cynical, compulsive, and falsifying history."

 Bob Vylan and Kneecap

 In response to a question from Sophie Albers Ben Chamo of Jüdische Allgemeine in July 2025, Lieberberg said that he did not believe hatred of Israel and Jews was "in vogue" in performances.
 He further said, however, that Bob Vylan and Kneecap "have no relevance at all, neither musically nor intellectually.
 They derive their only 'Claim to Fame' from their tirades towards Israel, the IDF or Jews per se".
 He called both bands "insignificant phenomena in the music business".
 On the one hand, he considered Dylan and Grateful Dead to have "ingenious songs and articulated views" that had "political impact", which in turn engendered fan enthusiasm.
 On the other hand, he viewed Bob Vylan and Kneecap as having "nothing to offer except hatred and incitement" to seek "attention" and achieve "commercial success at all costs".

 Terrorism

+In 2015, Lieberberg commented on a heavily guarded Jewish kindergarten in Frankfurt that his grandchildren frequented daily, as well as the police protection required to enter synagogues during holidays.
+"To my knowledge", he stated, "not a single mosque" required such surveillance measures.